Andrea-moth/sdir/README.md

 ## Non personal usage

-If you use sdir in anything other than a personal useage please also use
+If you use sdir in anything other than a personal useage (i.e. Installing on any computer that isn't your own) please also use

 ```
 sudo mv path-to-readme /usr/bin/sdir